What happens when we dare to share?

-They have become my friends, my confidantes and an my inner circle of advisors.
+They have become my friends, my confidantes and my inner circle of advisors.

 And I want that for you too.

-And that’s why I have created a brand new program called The Leadership Connection, an exclusive 6-month program for smart mid career professional women to connect and grow in their career success.
+And that’s why I created The Leadership Connection, an exclusive 6-month program for smart mid career professional women to connect and grow in their career success.

 No more going it alone.
 No more working in isolation.